dragen1860/MAML-Pytorch/README.md

 | MAML                                | Y         | 48.7%      | 63.11% | 16.49%     | 19.29% |
 | **Ours**                            | Y         | -      		| - 		| -    		 | - 	|

+# Ominiglot

+## Howto
+change `dataset = 'omniglot' ` in `main.py` and just run `python main.py`, the program will download omniglot dataset automatically. modify the value of `meta_batchsz` to fit your GPU memory size.